-Warm-ups can improve performance, but not nearly as much as being properly fuelled for the game.
+Warm-ups can improve performance, but not nearly as much as being properly fueled for the game.
 Ensure your nutrition is in check and you will be doing yourself a world of good.
-Don’t stress too much about the warm-up, unless you have pre-existing adhesions/injuries, then it would be best to seek professional advice from a hockey strength coach on your individual scenario.
+Warm-ups can and will improve your performance, but a warming up a body that isn’t properly fueled will still not put any gas in the tank.

 What can I do to make my legs not fatigue as quickly?

 Weight training + conditioning + proper nutrition + being 12% body fat or less.

 Weight training and conditioning are going to build your strength and endurance to perform better in a fatigued state, such as late into the 3rd period.
 It is the 3rd period where you can really tell who has elite athlete level conditioning and who does not.

 It’s important to point out here that you need to train like a hockey player, and not just train.

 These are two very different things and is what is going to separate you from the pack out on the ice.
 Make sure that whatever goal you have, you are using hockey training principles and hockey training programming to get there.

 Proper nutrition is absolutely vital because a machine cannot operate without fuel.
 Athletes are the machine, food is your fuel.
 It’s not enough anymore to rely on talent and natural gifts.
 There are too many good players out there putting in the work every day both on and off the ice to be the best.